What are All Natural Nootropics?

 - L-Theanine – L-theanine is an amino acid found naturally in tea and some mushrooms.
-In addition to improving attention, it can improve sleep and promote relaxation.
-It may also help individuals suffering from high anxiety to restore and regenerate nerve cells.
+In addition to improving attention, it may improve sleep and promote relaxation.
+It may also help individuals suffering from overactive minds to restore and regenerate nerve cells.

 - Ashwagandha – Growing in Asia and Africa, ashwagandha is commonly used as an adaptogen and stress-relief herb.
-This evergreen shrub can also help calm the brain to counter insomnia and anxiety.
+This evergreen shrub can also help calm the brain to promote calm and better sleep.

 - Magnesium – A crucial nootropic mineral, magnesium is one of the underrated minerals.
-As a nootropic, it can help with depression, migraines, and sleep.
-It also helps the brain generate energy and treat conditions like attention-deficit-hyperactivity disorder (ADHD).
+As a nootropic, it may help with mood, pain, and sleep.

 - Ginseng – Probably the oldest adaptogenic herb, ginseng has several documented benefits.
 This potent nootropic can protect the body from physiologic stress.
 Therefore, it can improve cognitive function.
-Studies are also underway to prove its ability to improve memory in people with dementia and modulate memory function.
+Studies are also underway to prove its ability to improve memory.

-- Lion’s Mane Mushroom – This shaggy, white mushroom may help prevent and treat neurodegenerative diseases such as Alzheimer’s disease.
+- Lion’s mane mushroom – This shaggy, white mushroom may help prevent neurodegenerative diseases.
 It’s also being studied for its effect on brain damage.

 What are the Side Effects of Nootropics?